Audience: Quality engineers, quality technicians, and metrology teams running recurring FAIs.

 Why this matters

 Most teams do not lose time on one hard step.
-They lose time across many small handoffs: opening PDFs, ballooning, retyping dimensions, validating units, and cleaning spreadsheet formats.
-The checklist below reduces that variability so your first article inspection process stays consistent.
+They lose time across many small handoffs: opening PDFs, ballooning, retyping dimensions, validating units, and cleaning report formats.
+For the individual inspector this feels like repetitive rework.
+For managers, it shows up as missed due dates, avoidable escapes, and difficult audit defense.
+The checklist below reduces that variability so your first article inspection process stays consistent under real production pressure.

 9-step checklist